kessler/qool/readme.md

 - implement length property
 - should we have a version of dequeue that "waits" if the queue is empty
 - implement timeout on dequeue (item shows up on the queue again)
+- when dequeue reads past the memory batch into the database - it might be beneficial to createReadStream({ limit > 1 }) if more dequeues following in the batch

 [MIT](http://opensource.org/licenses/MIT) © yaniv kessler